MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-component-costs.md

 ### Optimize workload resources

-Optimizing workload resources involves removing any resources that aren't needed or used.
-It also includes adjusting the size and scale of the underutilized resources that are needed.
-This effort can save money, avoid waste, and ensure that the workload only uses the resources that add value to its performance.
+Optimizing workload resources involves removing any resources that unused and optimizing any underutilized resources that the workload needs.
+This effort can save money, avoid waste, and ensure that the workload only uses the resources that add value.

 **Remove unused workload resources.** Unused resources are deployed services your workload or operations processes don't use.
 These resources might be long-term idled, orphaned, or forgotten.
 They provide no return on investment, and you should remove them.
 Common causes of unused resources include: